stepro/SmartHotel360-Azure-backend/deploy/k8s/deploy.md

 sh360-ingress   *         a.b.c.d   80        4m
 ```

-Now you can cancel the command (`Ctrl+C`): The `a.b.c.d` is the public ip assigned to your cluster.
-It won't change.
+Now you can cancel the command (`Ctrl+C`): The `a.b.c.d` is the public ip assigned to your cluster. **It won't change** so write down for future reference.

+>**Note** You can always get the public ip by command `kubectl get ing sh360-ingress`

 ## Deploy microservices

 The `deploy.ps1` file is used to deploy the microservices.
-This file deletes all cluster content and deploy all microservices (no selective deployment is supported, although you can do it by using custom scripts or using kubectl directly).
+This file deletes all cluster content (except _ingress_ and _ingress controller_) and deploy all microservices (**no selective deployment is supported yet**, although you can do it by using custom scripts or using kubectl directly).

-For deploying microservices in a AKS, images must be in a Docker repository.
+**For deploying microservices in a k8s, images must be in a Docker repository**.
 It can be DockerHub or ACR and the images can be public or private.
-Let's assume you have the images in a ACR called my-acr.
+Let's assume you have the images in a ACR called `my-acr`.
 Then the command to deploy everything is:

 ```
 .\deploy.ps1 -configFile .\conf_all.yml -dockerUser <your-docker-user> -dockerPassword <your-docker-password> -registry <docker-registry> -imageTag latest -deployInfrastructure $true -buildImages $false -dockerOrg <your-docker-org> -pushImages $false
 ```

+> **Note** If you don't use organizations in your repository pass an empty string to `dockerOrg` parameter (`-dockerOrg ''`).

 * `dockerUser`: Docker user (for private repos OR if images are pushed)
 * `dockerPassword`: Docker password (for private repos OR if images are pushed)